Skip to Content

 It’s a soft, earthy green with a hint of gray.
 Lichen is subtle enough to work as a neutral, but saturated with enough color to also make a statement.

-I snagged this beaten up empire chest of drawers awhile back and thought it would look perfect in Lichen.
+I snagged this beaten-up Empire chest of drawers a while back and thought it would look perfect in Lichen.

 Now let me say to the furniture purists out there who see the age of this piece along with that beautiful burled wood veneer, and cringe and the idea of it being covered in paint . . .
 There was no way to save the original finish of this chest!